Gum Grafting in Toronto & North York

 Significant recessions and root exposure of lower incisor teeth.
 Due to root exposure, patient's cleansing was impaired causing gum inflammation, gingivitis

-For patients who are missing teeth, adequate gum thickness and volume are essential for successful implant placement.
-A strong and healthy band of gum tissue helps create a stable seal around the implant, protects against infection, and contributes to natural-looking esthetics.
+For patients missing teeth, adequate gum thickness and volume are essential for long-term implant success.
+A healthy, well-attached band of gum tissue creates a stable seal around the implant, protects against infection, and supports a natural-looking smile.

-If you’ve experienced bone or soft tissue loss from previous extractions or disease, gum grafting may be recommended prior to or in conjunction with implant surgery to optimize the long-term result.
+If you’ve experienced bone or gum loss from previous extractions or disease, Dr. Cavus may recommend gum grafting before or during implant placement to achieve optimal long-term results.

 What Is Gum Grafting?

-Gum grafting is a minor surgical procedure that restores lost gum tissue.
-It can:
+Gum grafting is a minor surgical procedure that rebuilds and strengthens gum tissue.
+It helps:

 • Increase gum thickness